-1-11.

-a.
-AAA American Accounting Association

-b.
+- a.
 ABC activity based costing

-C. AICPA American Institute of Certified Public Accountants
+- c.
+AICPA American Institute of Certified Public Accountants

-d.
+- d.
 AIS accounting information systems

-e.
+- e.
 CFO chief financial officer

-f.
+- f.
 CISA certified information systems auditor

-g.
-CITP certified information technology professional

-h.
+- g.
 CPA certified public accountant

-i.
+- h.
 CPM corporate performance measurement

-j.
+- i.
 ERP enterprise resource planning

-k.
+- j.
 FASB Financial Accounting Standards Board

-I. HIPAA Health Insurance Portability and Accountability Act m.
-ISACA Information Systems Audit and Control Association n.
-IT information technologyo.
-KPI key performance indicatorp.
-OSC Operation Safe Commerce q.
-PATRIOT r.
-REA resources, events, and agentss.
-SAR suspicious activity reporting t.
-SEC Securities and Exchange Commission u.
-SOX Sarbanes-Oxley v.
-VAR value-added reseller w.
+- k.
+HIPAA Health Insurance Portability and Accountability Act

+- 1. ISACA Information Systems Audit and Control Association

+- m.
+IT information technology

+- n.
+KPI key performance indicator

+- o.
+SAR suspicious activity reporting

+- p.
+SEC Securities and Exchange Commission

+- q.
+SOX Sarbanes-Oxley

+- r.
+VAR value-added reseller

+- s.
 XBRL extensible business reporting language

-Act Providing Appropriate Tools Required to Intercept and Obstruct Terrorism Act

-- 1-12.
+1-13.
 The number of articles in professional accounting journals that relate to information technology has grown significantly during the past several years.
 Almost every issue of these journals has a large number of articles on such topics as accounting software, electronic commerce, information systems security, SOX software, and new computer tools for accountants.
 Several now have separate "Technology" columns or sections devoted to IS topics or developments.
-Students completing this exercise are likely to conclude that "information technology" now influences almost every aspect of accounting. - 1-13.
+Students completing this exercise are likely to conclude that "information technology" now influences almost every aspect of accounting.

+1-14.
 This problem focuses on the human side of organizations-especially ways that employees might devise to "beat the system."
-This problem is therefore especially useful in alerting students to the importance of designing and using systems that employees perceive as "fair," and classroom discussions should reveal that employees can sabotage even the most cleverly-designed accounting systems. - a.
-Organizations often use accounting measures such as return on investment (ROI) for performance evaluation.
+This problem is therefore especially useful in alerting students to the importance of designing and using systems that employees perceive as "fair," and classroom discussions should reveal that employees can sabotage even the most cleverly-designed accounting systems.

+a.
+Organizations often use accounting measures such as return on investment (ROA) for performance evaluation.
 Unfortunately, managers can manipulate these measures, at least in the short run, by either artificially increasing profits (the numerator) or decreasing assets (the denominator).
 Some ways to accomplish this are to (1) defer expenses, (2) maximize sales, (3) postpone maintenance on assets, (4) postpone investments in assets, or (5) using historical cost-based assets, adjusted by depreciation instead of market costs (which can result in an infinite return on investment once all the organization's assets have been fully depreciated).
-Where net profit is used in the calculation, Nehru's comment about including allocated overhead in deriving profit, is another argument against using return on investment.
+Where net profit is used in the calculation, Shervonne's comment about including allocated overhead in deriving profit is another argument against using return on investment.

-There are many different performance measures that Acme might use-some quantitative and some qualitative.
-Other accounting measures include (1) segment margins, (2) units of sales, (3) increases in the number of customers, (4) increases in new customers, (5) measures of customer satisfaction, (6) decreases in sales returns, (7) employee complaints, and (8) employee turnover.
+There are many different performance measures the company might use-some quantitative and some qualitative.
+Other accounting measures include (1) segment margins, (2) units of sales, (3) increases in the number of customers, (4) increases in new customers, (5) measures of customer satisfaction, (6) decreases in sales returns, (7) employee complaints, or (8) employee turnover.